 - Wear a lip balm with an SPF rating

-For those of you that spend a significant amount of time outdoors, consider UVA/UVB protective clothing such as hats, shirts and pants, which are all available with up to SPF 60 protection.
+If you spend a significant amount of time outdoors, consider UVA/UVB protective clothing such as hats, shirts and pants, which are all available with up to SPF 60 protection.

 Taking care of your skin inside and out is the best way to defend against summer-related damage.
 As Waldorf puts it, “The healthier you are, the healthier your skin will be.”